Year One: Foundations

 Year Two: Transformation

 In the second year, foundation work continues and extends into transformation.
 Basic tools are applied to more complex tasks and material.
 The actor’s increasing freedom is directed into more varied forms; voice and speech work extend into use of heightened language and dialect; work upon presence of self moves into work upon character transformation; work with modern realistic material moves to work with period and style.
 The leitmotif of the year is effective use of language.
 Shakespeare is given prominent play.
-Actors are continuously in either Clarence Brown productions or rehearsal projects.
+With some exceptions, actors are quite continuously either in Clarence Brown productions or in studio projects.

 Year Three: Integration and Graduation